collapsed-stacks/startups/questions/1222/why-are-a-lot-of-young-inexperienced-hackers-better-at-creating-and-running-co.md

 - posted by: [Jason ](https://stackexchange.com/users/5270470/jason) on 2015-01-26
 - score: 2

-<p>Younger people are able to take more risks.
-Their sense of responsibilities are far less than those who are 30s, 40s, etc. Young people can then take risks to try to build things without a sense of any significant downside.</p>
+Younger people are able to take more risks.
+Their sense of responsibilities are far less than those who are 30s, 40s, etc. Young people can then take risks to try to build things without a sense of any significant downside.

-<p>However, not everyone who is an independent developer can run a business.
-For example, Larry Page and Sergin Brin from Google hired Eric Schmidt to help run the company(a decade) before Larry Page eventually took over as CEO once he had enough experience.</p>
+However, not everyone who is an independent developer can run a business.
+For example, Larry Page and Sergin Brin from Google hired Eric Schmidt to help run the company(a decade) before Larry Page eventually took over as CEO once he had enough experience.

-<p>Mark Zuckerberg from FaceBook has a very well organized management team that he surrounds himself with.
-Sheryl Sandburg (Harvard grad), Mike Schroepfer (CTO of Sun Microsystems and graduated from Stanford) Mark also learned a lot from shadowing other successful and well known CEOs for the experience that they have.</p>
+Mark Zuckerberg from FaceBook has a very well organized management team that he surrounds himself with.
+Sheryl Sandburg (Harvard grad), Mike Schroepfer (CTO of Sun Microsystems and graduated from Stanford) Mark also learned a lot from shadowing other successful and well known CEOs for the experience that they have.

-<p>Therefore, it isn't necessary that young people who happen to hack can run a company better.
-If you look at the most prominent companies that have young CEOs, they have gotten experience from those around them and have been able to adopt to their own company. </p>
+Therefore, it isn't necessary that young people who happen to hack can run a company better.
+If you look at the most prominent companies that have young CEOs, they have gotten experience from those around them and have been able to adopt to their own company.